-Monitoring unbound or free carbamazepine levels in patients where the total carbamazepine result is within the therapeutic range but the patient is experiencing side effects
+Monitoring unbound or free carbamazepine levels in patients where the total carbamazepine result is within the therapeutic range, but the patient is experiencing side effects

-Monitoring carbamazepine (free) therapy in uremic patients
+Monitoring carbamazepine (free) therapy in patients who are uremic

-Ultrafiltration Followed By Homogeneous Microparticle Agglutination Immunoassay
+Ultrafiltration followed by Homogeneous Microparticle Agglutination Immunoassay

-CARBAMAZEPINE, FREE ORDER FCAR
+CARBAMAZEPINE, FREE

-Free Carbamazepine ORDER FCAR
+Free Carbamazepine

 Serum Red

-Container/Tube: Red top
+Collection Container/Tube: Red top (serum gel/SST are not acceptable)

 Specimen Volume: 2 mL